 Solutions for Improving Water Quality

 Recent advances show that many of the current problems with water quality can be addressed using nanosorbents, nanocatalysts, bioactive nanoparticles, nanostructured catalytic membranes, and nanoparticle enhanced filtration.
-The first four parts of the book describe these technologies in detail and demonstrate how they can provide clean drinking water in both large scale water treatment plants and in point-of-use systems.
-The final part of the book addresses the societal factors that may affect widespread acceptance of the applications.
+The book describes these technologies in detail and demonstrates how they can provide clean drinking water in both large scale water treatment plants and in point-of-use systems.
+In addition, the book addresses the societal factors that may affect widespread acceptance of the applications.

 Engineers, researchers, students of water quality, water and wastewater management, groundwater remediation and pollution prevention.
 Policy and government officials.